marselyne/DSB4_Package_management/README.md

     ```
 * Any exception not caught will invalidate your work, even in the event of an error
 that you were asked you to test.
-* No imports are allowed, except those explicitly mentioned in the section “Autho-
-rized functions” of the title block of each exercise.
+* No imports are allowed, except those explicitly mentioned in the section “Allowed functions” of the title block of each exercise.

 ## Chapter IV

-### Exercise 00 : Virtual Environment
+### Exercise 00: Virtual Environment

 Exercise 00

 Virtual Environment

-Turn-in directory : ex00/
+Turn-in directory: ex00/

-Files to turn in : venv.py and the folder with your virtual env
+Files to turn in: venv.py and the folder with your virtual env

-Allowed functions : import os
+Allowed functions: import os

 Libraries, or in other words packages, are one of the means by which coding has been
 democratized.
 It has never been easier to learn to code and get quick results from this